-During the year, the Corporation incurred significant losses due to flooding during January and March/April 2012.
+During the year, the Corporation incurred losses due to cyclone in December 2012.
 Furthermore the management assessed reversal of impairment loss on the Corporations property, plant and equipment based on independent impairment assessment report.

-Other than the impact of the above events, the results of the operations of the Group or any company in the Group during the financial year have not in the opinion of the directors been substantially affected by any item, transaction or event of a material and unusual nature.
+Other than the impact of the above events, the results of the operations of the Corporation and the Group during the financial year have not in the opinion of the directors been substantially affected by any item, transaction or event of a material and unusual nature.